briandrum/codes.forchagrin.com/_chapters/chapter-129-police-department.md

     3. _(3)_ Have earned a high school diploma or general equivalency degree.

-    4. _(4)_ Have completed the Ohio Peace Officer’s Basic Training Academy at the time of appointment; and
+    4. _(4)_ Have completed the Ohio Peace Officer's Basic Training Academy at the time of appointment; and

     5. _(5)_ Have earned a Certificate of Completion of the Ohio Peace Officer